-Temple B'nai Torah (TBT) offers an inclusive home for Reform Jews and interfaith families in a diverse and vibrant community with the mission of Building an Inclusive Sacred Community of Reform Jews.
+Temple B’nai Torah (TBT) offers an inclusive home for Reform Jews and interfaith families in a diverse and vibrant community with the mission of Building an Inclusive Sacred Community of Reform Jews.
 TBT provides a distinctly personal and welcoming environment to explore connections to Judaism through worship, study, and acts of loving-kindness via services, education programs for all ages, social action, holidays, personal celebrations, and more.
 Our members live all over the Puget Sound.
-What our members find unique about our community is the inclusiveness and diversity.
+What our members find unique about our community is our inclusiveness and diversity.
 The open-armed welcome and the strong connections forged between families are special to TBT.

 To learn more about our community, feel free to explore our website, visit our Facebook page, or give us a call at (425) 603-9677.